radian-software/straight.el/README.md

 ## Todo

-* Get Emacs to shut up in the echo area while building packages.
 * Add a function to use `package-build` to clone a repository from a recipe.
 * Add a function to checkout the latest versions of each package.